EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

   need a **Validator** node which is a more complicated process.
 If you want to run a Validator along with the Beacon Chain you will need 32 ETH and some knowledge of how the CL works.

-  See more info in our :doc:`User Guide </user-guide/ethereum2.0>` section.

 Execution Layer
 ---------------